serverless/serverless/docs/guides/providers.md

 ## Using providers in serverless.yml

 To use providers with serverless.yml you do not need to do anything.
-Upon deployment the Serverless Framework will retrieve the necessary credentials from the provider associate with the instance or service, and it will use those credentials to deploy.
+Upon deployment the Serverless Framework will retrieve the necessary credentials from the provider associated with the instance or service, and it will use those credentials to deploy.

 If the providers are not found, then the Serverless Framework will look for credentials locally.